1. Theory of intelligence

 Chapter III focuses on the most relevant types of operational conditions regarding the reliability and speed of the answers obtained by the intelligence manager.
-It is worth pointing out that due to the context of the Global Cognitive Theory, this analysis about the theory of intelligence is innovative.
+It is worth pointing out that due to the context of the Global Cognitive Theory, this analysis of the theory of intelligence is innovative.

 Firstly, the automatic answers would be found, such as preconceptions or emotions, since, due to their nature, they must be answers of the unconscious.

-In the second place, completely safe functions have been included, such as logical inference or the so called mathematical memory.
+In the second place, completely safe functions have been included, such as logical inference or the so-called mathematical memory.

 After that, with lower requirements of reliability, we would come across intuition and standard memory.